Sam123ben/automated-provisioning-scripts/README.md

         Install the latest/specific version of Ansible tower inside the docker container.
 I used the opensource version of Dockerfile but customized it to fit in for layering the Ansible Tower installation and configuration

-## Steps to manually create Jenkins Image using the shell script on your local macbook or any docker installed host machine
+## [DONE] Steps to manually create Jenkins Image using the shell script on your local macbook or any docker installed host machine

     1. vagrant up
     2. vagrant ssh